allandev5959/allandev5959.github.io/_posts/2021-04-02-Pretium-Walkthrough.md

 ### You are seeing a lot of HTTP traffic.
 What is the name of a process where malware communicates with a central server asking for instructions at set time intervals

-The answer is "beaconing" but if you do not know the answer, you can alwasy google it.
+The answer is "beaconing" but if you do not know the answer, you can always google it.

 ![screenshot](https://bohansec.com/assets/Pretium/10.PNG "screenshot")